rthomas29/rthomas29.github.io/_posts/2018-01-01-React-Updating-State-from-Child-Components.markdown

 ```javascript
  this.handleInputChange = this.handleInputChange.bind(this);
 ```
 This block of code is ensuring that regardless of where `handleInputChange()` is called, the context will always be the Parent component.
+In other words, our `this.setState()` method will only set the state of `name` on the Parent class.
 This will be extremely important in the next steps.

 ```javascript
   handleInputChange(event) {